prestevez/prestevez.github.io/content/en/talk/24h-2022/index.md

   postcode:
   country:
 summary:
-abstract: "This talk will present a study on the impact of the kingpin strategy on kidnapping and extortion in Mexico."
+abstract: "While Mexico's main counter-organised crime policy has been the 'kingpin’ strategy, evidence suggests that ‘neutralising’ criminal leaders is associated with increases in homicides.
+However, there is little research on the impact of such strategy on other crimes, such as extortion and kidnapping.
+Thus, using Mexican data, we used a novel statistical method to assess whether the number of extortions and kidnappings in a Mexican municipality between 2011 and 2015 are affected by criminal neutralisations in the same and neighbouring municipalities.
+Our findings suggest that the kingpin strategy has contributed to significant increases in extortions, while the effects on kidnapping have been more muted."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.